klezVirus/klezVirus.github.io/_tabs/about.md

+---
+# the default layout is 'page'
+icon: fas fa-info-circle
+order: 4
+---

 # 🔧 Alessandro Magnosi (klezVirus)

 > *"Just a noob with a passion for what runs under the hood."*

 Hi, I’m Alessandro, but I go with the nick "klez".
 I like to explore how things work under the surface.
 From undocumented syscalls to adversarial AI models, I enjoy poking at the edges of systems, breaking things (sometimes gently), and sharing what I learn along the way.

+I'm a proud member of the [SpecterOps](https://specterops.io) Adversary Simulation Team!

 ## Trivia